2020PB/police-brutality/reports/Oregon.md

 An officer approaches a car behind the Snack Van and appears to say, "You're next.
 If I see you again, I'm blowing out your tires."

-tags: arrest, protestor, threaten, abuse-of-power
+tags: arrest, protester, threaten, abuse-of-power

 id: or-portland-108